VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--native-version`

-Set the Scala Native version
+Set the Scala Native version (0.4.7 by default).

 ### `--native-mode`